python-provy/provy/docs/source/supported-os.rst

 Currently all features are supported under Debian-based distributions (including `Ubuntu <http://www.ubuntu.com/>`_).

-The easiest way to verify what's available is checking the `Roles documentation`_ section.
+The easiest way to verify what's available is checking the :doc:`roles-docs` section.

 CentOS distributions
 --------------------